Dye a flower! This preschool science activity is an inventive and colorful way to introduce your child to the physics and biology of capillary action.

 Believe it or not, the common spud has enough electrochemical energy to power a small digital clock.
 Show your sixth grader how!

 Why are some pennies shiny and others dark and dull?
-Find out with this experiment, which transforms dark pennies to bright ones.
+Find out with this cleaning copper coins experiment, which transforms dark pennies to bright ones.

 The next time you've got a restless second grade earth scientist on your hands, use this experiment to demonstrate crystals and make a tasty treat, too!